fallen-icarus/cardano-loans/README.md

 #### Applying Interest/Penalties

-Once the current compounding period ends, the protocol will prevent the borrower from making any further payments until after they apply the required interest and/or penalty.
+Once the current loan epoch ends, the protocol will prevent the borrower from making any further payments until after they apply the required interest and/or penalty.
 If the borrower refuses, the loan is guaranteed to eventually go into default and the collateral is guaranteed to be forfeited.

-If the borrower misses several compound periods, they can get caught back up in a single transaction; the interest and penalties will still be properly applied.
+If the borrower misses several loan epochs, they can get caught back up in a single transaction; the interest and penalties will still be properly applied.
 The borrower can apply the interest/penalties for multiple loans in a single transaction.